 Nanoparticle Tracking Analysis (NTA)

-Nanoparticle Tracking Analysis (NTA) is a unique method of visualising and analysing particles in liquids that relates the rate of Brownian motion to particle size.
+Nanoparticle Tracking Analysis (NTA) is a unique method of visualising and analysing particles in liquids, from 10-2000nm, that relates the rate of Brownian motion to particle size.
 The rate of movement is related only to the viscosity of the liquid, the temperature and size of the particle and is not influenced by particle density or refractive index.

-The light scattered by the particles is captured using a scientific digital camera and the motion of each particle is tracked from frame to frame.
+The light scattered by the particles is captured using a scientific digital camera and the motion of each particle is tracked from frame to frame by the specially developed software.
 This rate of particle movement is related to a sphere equivalent hydrodynamic radius as calculated through the Stokes-Einstein equation.
 The technique calculates particle size on a particle-by particle basis overcoming inherent weaknesses in ensemble techniques.
 Also, since video clips form the basis of the analysis, accurate characterisation of real time events such as aggregation and dissolution is possible.